6 Tips for Making $100+ pr hr Doing Market Research

-Market research opportunities I did were always around the $100 per hour mark.
-They involved going into an office, an hour on the phone or an hour online doing something.
-Getting paid to do market research won’t always mean $100 per hour and it isn’t consistent, it’s great when it happens though and is usually paid promptly.
+Market research opportunities I do are $100 or more per hour.
+They involve going into an office, an hour on the phone or an hour online doing something.
+Getting paid to do market research isn’t consistent, it’s great when it happens though and is usually paid promptly.

 Like anything, you need to sign up to get involved.
-Farron Research was the best one I used in terms of cash payments, Social Soup was great for products like chocolate, yoghurt and muesli bars.
-Black Box is a newer one I have been involved in.
-They send me a box of goodies, I do a survey and there are ways to win extra things.
+Farron Research was the best one I used in terms of cash payments, Social Soup was great for products like chocolate, yoghurt and muesli bars (no payments, only products).

 The high paying market research opportunities go fast so as soon as you see one apply for it.
 It takes a little time applying for them and you won’t be successful every time, but when it means $100 for 1 hour of work, it’s worth it.